heroku/heroku-applink-nodejs/README.md

 You will need java installed to run wiremock.

 ### Running tests
-To test with coverage run `yarn coverage`
+To test with coverage run `yarn test:coverage`